tdyk9098/World-Happiness-Wealth-MiniProject/README.md

 Dataset: World Happiness Report (data is included in the repository).

-The objective was to showcase the powerful visualization tools of Plotly and Cufflinks by looking at World Happiness and Wealth data.
+The objective was to showcase the powerful interactive visualization tools of Plotly and Cufflinks by looking at World Happiness and Wealth data.
 Descriptive data findings are easy interpreted, while still only scratching the surface of the possible graph types.